andreagavazzi/ag_perseverance/README.md

 ![GitHub Logo](/images/banner.jpg)

-Curiosity is a motorized model of Mars rovers Curiosity and Perseverance.
+Curiosity is my version of a motorized model of Mars rovers Curiosity (and Perseverance) .
 It faithfully reproduces the [Rocker-Bogie suspension kinematics](https://en.wikipedia.org/wiki/Rocker-bogie) of real rovers and it is intended to be an hardware platform for future software projects in autonomous operation.